in

 Doing so will also be more expensive and cause inconvenience when they have impromptu gatherings.
 That’s why it’s more advisable to buy in bulk and store it properly.In this case, they’ll have firewood on hand when they need a fire.
 For storage, they’ll need a rack, tarp, or another solution.

-Cord of wood size A cord is the standard measurement of firewood.
+A cord is the standard measurement of firewood.
 Typically, it is 128 cubic feet, meaning it is about 4 feet high, 4 feet deep, and 8 feet long.

-Size Of A Face Cord Of Wood
+Size For A Face Cord Of Wood

-Full cords and face cords have the same measurement in length and height, but they differ in depth.
+Full and face cords have the same measurement in length and height, but they differ in depth.

 To do that, here is the math.
 Four feet is 48 inches, and a common log is cut to be 16 inches.
 To check you’re getting a full cord, you should get three rows of 16-inch firewood.